denoland/manual/introduction.md

 # Introduction

-Deno is a JavaScript/TypeScript runtime with secure defaults and a great developer experience.
+Deno (pronounced `dee-noh`) is a JavaScript/TypeScript runtime with secure defaults and a great developer experience.

 It's built on V8, Rust, and Tokio.